 If you’re behind on your water bill, whether as a resident, property owner, or as a business, you aren’t alone.
 There are nearly 200,000 customers with delinquent water bills, owing a combined $1.2 billion.
-Now through April 30th, the NYC Department of Environmental Protection, who manage the water system in the City, is offering amnesty to all accounts that are behind.
+The NYC Department of Environmental Protection, who manage the water system in the City, is offering amnesty to all accounts that are behind.

 For customers with a seriously delinquent balance of more than $1,000 for over a year, DEP will offer three amnesty options: